-* Eastern Market’s Tuesday Market is running weekly this summer.
+* Eastern Market’s Tuesday Market is running weekly.
 And the weekend outdoor market is also open.

 * Foot Golf, with a course at East Potomac Park, is a soccer-golf combo that is played like golf, but instead of using clubs to drive a golf ball down a course and into a small hole, you kick a soccer ball and aim for a 21″ hole.

 * The gardens at Tudor Place in Georgetown have reopened.
 From 12-4pm Thursdays – Sundays, you can take a free self-guided tour through the 5 1/2 acres of flora with a reserved timed ticket entry.
 Tickets are for two hours of time, but you can reserve multiple slots for a longer visit.

 * The Kreeger Museum in Northwest DC reopened its Sculpture Garden.
 It’s limited capacity, so reservations are required.
 There is a suggested donation of $10/adult, $8/senior, student, military, and kids 12 & under are free.

 * Trapeze School New York-DC will be offering drop in classes again on weekends starting this Saturday.
 They will be outdoors only with a limited number of participants, and cost is $65.